lunar-vc/GEO-101-for-Developer-Tool-Startups/OffPlatformActivity.md

 Generating such a list may offer some additional activities that you can more easily affect.

-## 🎭 Activities of others you can affect (in pure marketing speak: "converged channels")
+## 🎭 Activities of others you can affect

 Below are three active ways to influence other people's visibility about you of different difficulties.